yashuv/Clustering-Penguin-Species/README.md

 ### 2. Dealing with null values and outliers

-- using the information you gained in the previous step, identify outliers and null values and remove them.
+- using the information gained in the previous step, identify outliers and null values and remove them.

 ### 3. Perform preprocessing steps on the dataset to create dummy variables